Dearest Senator Sanders,

-You need to know, Mr. Sanders, that in the past, my voice shattered when I spoke.
-I stuttered badly as a child, because I was not secure in my skin.
-I grew up in an upper middle class neighborhood in California as part of a working poor class family.
+You need to know, Mr. Sanders, in the past my voice shattered when I spoke.
+I stuttered badly as a child because I was not secure in my skin.
+I grew up in an upper-middle-class neighborhood in California as part of a working poor class family.
 My family and I were considered strange – Mexicans that were a nuisance who would not amount to anything (even though we were Argentine; no offense to anyone who is Mexican or Hispanic reading this).
 I did not feel accepted, liked, normal, and especially, heard.

-I am a first generation, Argentine-American who is now a United States citizen.
+I am a first-generation, Argentine-American who is now a United States citizen.
 Like most of the masses of people in this country, I believed that what I witnessed in the world around me and what I had experienced first hand was all there was or will ever be.
-I believed that no one had the courage to fight for what we need, what we want, what we should have and what we deserve as citizens of this country or of the world.
+I believed that no one had the courage to fight for what we need, what we want, what we should have, and what we deserve as citizens of this country or of the world.

 My father was the sole breadwinner in our family and would often have to work overtime, sometimes as much as sixty hours per week.
 He eventually secured a job working the swing shift so he could avoid the heat from the sweltering summers and meet the production assembly-line quota.
 Because of this change of schedule, we only saw an exhausted version of dad on weekends.
 My mother was left to care for me and my siblings and hardly spent any time with her husband.
 We were the working poor class.
 Dad sacrificed his life working his ass off getting paid minimum wage or less doing a job that would drive anyone insane.
 I am now part of the middle class because of my father’s unrelenting dedication and sacrifice.
 I acknowledge that sacrifice and commitment from my Papa.
 I have never forgotten that.

 Like my father, Bernie, there are many other fathers (and mothers) in this country working menial jobs where the pay is not enough to even survive month to month.
 This is the result of the unregulated, corrupt capitalistic system we have in place where greed flourishes and people are viewed and treated like machines for production.
 This is unacceptable.
-No person should have to work in deplorable conditions and earn a meager income.
+No one should have to work in deplorable conditions and earn a meager income.

 We have a long way to go in this country (and worldwide) to change or improve the systems in place that abuse and oppress people.
-It is your vision, Mr. Sanders, your courage and your passion that ignites the fire within each person to step up and do their part in changing our country for the better, not only for the plight of the poor and the immigrant, but also for all the other problems facing this country that you address.
+It is your vision, Mr. Sanders, your courage and your passion that ignites the fire within each person to step up and do their part in changing our country for the better, not only for the plight of the poor and the immigrant but also for all the other problems facing this country that you address.